bruno-lang/bruno-lang.github.io/glossary/index.md

 (locally) represented.
 Thereby correct and complete reasoning becomes possible without taking the _outside world_ into account.
-This doesn't imply that the local context is not conneced to the outside world but that it is sufficient to consider the outside world only through the connection ends visible in the local context.
+This doesn't imply that the local context is not connected to the outside world but that it is sufficient to consider the outside world only through the connection ends visible in the local context.